vvvvalvalval/promise-dag/README.md

 * Lightweight (<1k minified and gzipped)
 * *Lazyness:* the only steps which are computed are those you require (and those on which they depend).
-* *Automatic minimum latency:* chaining promises by hand often yields suboptimal performance, because some steps are run serially which could be run in parallel. `promise-dag` always chains promises.
+* *Automatic minimum latency:* chaining promises by hand often yields suboptimal performance, because some steps are run serially which could be run in parallel. `promise-dag` always chains promises so as to minimize latency.

 ## Installation